Frequently Asked Questions (FAQ)

 Provided you have maintained your commitment to the process, we will always endeavour to support your progress and help you achieve graduation.
 If you do fall behind, we will work together to agree a Personal Development Plan to bring you back on track.
 Support may include, but is not restricted to, extra mentoring sessions, private sessions, additional assignments or workshops and reassessments.
 Please note, there may be additional fees associated with each of these support methods.

-Students must attend 100% of the contact hours to obtain their Yoga Alliance Professionals Accreditation.
+Students must attend 100% of the contact hours to obtain their BWY Accreditation.
 However, we understand that life is sometimes unpredictable, and that you may not be able to foresee every conflict.

 If you miss a session, you may still complete the program with your intake provided you schedule a catch-up session (private or group), or agree extra work with your Course Tutor at some point during the program to catch up on the material you missed.
-These catch up sessions are not included in your course fees, and there will be additional costs.
+These catch up sessions are not included in your course fees and, whilst we will work with you to minimise any expense, there may be additional costs.

 While these ‘catch-up’ sessions offer a degree of flexibility, we strongly recommend you attend all the group training days.
 The experience of learning within a group is powerful, and cannot be recreated during a 1-to-1.

-Yes, you can.
-Lots of trainees undertake our teacher training to simply deepen their own personal development, to open opportunities for the future, or just teach their family and friends.
+Yes, absolutely!
+Many trainees undertake our teacher training to simply deepen their own personal development, to open opportunities for the future, or just teach their family and friends.
 Some are still undecided – happy to see where the process takes them.
-These are welcomed and encouraged.
+We welcome applications from everyone who is interested in enhancing their knowledge and experience of yoga.

 Our Teacher Training programme is spread over 18 months to allow plenty of time to integrate the learning, and deepen your own personal practice, as well as embody your new teaching skills.
 We are committed to helping you graduate from the training.
 If you find you are unable to complete all the work in the given time, we will work together to create a programme which is achievable and realistic, to help you complete the work required, so that you can graduate as planned.